 Choices and consequences: think of it as preparing a strategy for battle.

 If a soldier were to fling himself haphazardly into the thick of the battle without any clear objective or understanding of the enemy that he is dealing with, the outcome is unlikely to be positive.
-He may have been eager and zealous, but he never weighed the consequences of his many choices.
+He could have been eager and zealous, but he never weighed the consequences of his many choices.

 The Bible says that we do not wrestle against flesh and blood but against principalities and powers; our warfare is not physical but spiritual.
 That is why it is so important to recognize the source of our thoughts.
 We need to put the bigger picture into perspective and learn how to recognize the spiritual battle that surrounds us daily.